LehmannPi/nodejs-express-rest/README.md

 After that, we have switched to the bookAPI, we can see the collections using `show collections` and display the contents of it using `db.books.find()`

 Important entries to understand the commands used are the [Databases and Collections](https://www.mongodb.com/docs/manual/core/databases-and-collections/#databases-and-collections), [listCollections](https://www.mongodb.com/docs/manual/reference/command/listCollections/) and [Collection Methods](https://www.mongodb.com/docs/manual/reference/method/js-collection/) pages from MongoDB docs.

+## On Mongoose 🦦

+According to a [MongoDB developer article](https://www.mongodb.com/developer/languages/javascript/mongoose-versus-nodejs-driver/) "Mongoose is a Node. js-based Object Data Modeling (ODM) library for MongoDB.
+It is akin to an Object Relational Mapper (ORM) such as SQLAlchemy for traditional SQL databases".
+So it is necessary to have [MongoDB](http://www.mongodb.org/downloads) and [Node.js](http://nodejs.org/) installed.

+It was used to created the Book [model](<https://mongoosejs.com/docs/api/model.html#Model()>) through the [Schema](https://mongoosejs.com/docs/guide.html) defining the shape of the documents within the MongoDB collection.

+An important page to understand the methods used throught the project as well as other data query possibilities is the [Model](https://mongoosejs.com/docs/api/model.html) page, with methods like create, find, findById, save, delete methods and many more.